balena-labs-projects/sensor/README.md

 Auto-detects connected i2c sensors and publsihes data on HTTP or MQTT.

 ## Usage
-NOTE: This is still a POC.
+NOTE: This is still a WIP.
 Start the server by going to /usr/src/app/scripts and run:

 `python3 sensor.py`